EDCD/EDDI/SpeechResponder/Variables.md

     - `federationrating` the current Federation rating of the commander (this is a Rating object)
     - `credits` the number of credits the commander owns
     - `debt` the amount of debt the commander owes
-    - 'gender' the gender of the commander, as selected in EDDI's configuration
+    - `gender` the gender of the commander, as selected in EDDI's configuration (string, either 'Male' or 'Female')

 ## Ship